Chapter 59 BWV 173 Erhöhtes Fleisch und Blut

 The second recitative was originally for soprano and bass but Bach altered it, for no obvious reason, for soprano and tenor thus requiring a little tinkering about with the latter part.
 The stanzas for the two cantatas are virtually identical, addressed to the illustrious one and proffering our hearts, burning with such devotion that they would soar to heaven.
 Bach sets the first lines very much as in the preceding duet; the two voices moving together as a clear symbol of Mankind speaking with one voice.
 But when he comes to the last line—-our loving sighs will soar up to Heaven itself—-the vocal texture becomes imitative, forming a tapestry of semi-quaver scales which eventually take the soprano up to a top b natural!
 The sense of soaring is also taken up by the continuo bass-line which completes the movement with a scale passage rising almost two octaves.
 The word painting is bold and explicit and unlikely to be missed by audience or congregation.

-One draws the obvious conclusion that, in the minimal adaption of his model, Bach must have invested the minimum amount of time, hardly surprising when he was in the middle of presenting the last six cantatas of the cycle within a mere ten days!
-One imagines that with a well briefed lyricist, Bach could have affected the required changes in a matter of minutes.
+One draws the obvious conclusion that, in the relatively marginal adaptation of his model, Bach must have invested the minimum amount of time, hardly surprising when he was in the midst of presenting the last six cantatas of the cycle within a mere ten days!
+One imagines that with a well briefed lyricist, Bach could have affected the required changes in a matter of moments.

 The final movement requires a little more intervention to adapt it from the original duet for bass and soprano into a chorus.
 But even here the task of converting two into four-part writing is relatively undemanding.
 The textures are largely chordal, with the absolute minimum of contrapuntal complexities.
 A dozen bars are unexpanded vocally, remaining for just the one or two voices.
 There are long passages of instrumental ritornello which do not need any alteration.
-All this leaves only three dozen bars to be reconstituted, a negligible task, particularly when set against some of the massive choruses that Bach had already written and was yet to compose.
+All this leaves only three dozen bars to be reconstituted, a negligible task, particularly when set against some of the massive choruses that Bach had paraphrased over the years.

 The new text again takes the original verse as its model; humble thanks and prayers for the prince to live happily and continue to bless his people now become an entreaty to God for the blessings of the Holy Spirit to enliven us.
 For the second time the rhythmic structure is that of a minuet, perhaps a little faster than before but still retaining that aura of elegance and stylish sophistication, albeit more in keeping with the court than the church.